Harika-SVL/Monitoring/notes.md

     * _**ERROR**_ : This represents errors
     * _**CRITICAL/FATAL**_ : This represents serious system failures

-* Logs are time based information.
+* Logs are time based information
-* In Elastic Stack we have logstash which can extract the logs, transform and load into elastic search for querying/visualizations
+* In Elastic Stack we have logstash which can extract the logs, transform and load into elastic search for querying / visualizations
 * Logstash does the transformations with the help of plugins
-    * _**input plugins**_ : to read from different sources,for input plugins supported by logstash
+    * _**Input plugins**_ : to read from different sources, for input plugins supported by logstash

     [ Refer Here : https://www.elastic.co/guide/en/logstash/current/input-plugins.html ]

-    * _**filter plugins**_ : to transform the log,for filter plugins
+    * _**Filter plugins**_ : to transform the log, for filter plugins

     [ Refer Here : https://www.elastic.co/guide/en/logstash/current/filter-plugins.html ]

-    * _**output plugins**_ : to store the output to different sources, for output plugins
+    * _**Output plugins**_ : to store the output to different sources, for output plugins

     [ Refer Here : https://www.elastic.co/guide/en/logstash/current/output-plugins.html ]